Bree Van de Kamp: Season 5

 Bree has just published her own cookbook, and is successfully running the catering business.
 She and Orson reconcile after he went to prison for running over Mike.
 A flashback sequence reveals that while Bree awaited Orson's release, Danielle returned and took Benjamin, leaving her completely alone.
 Devastated, Bree relapsed into alcoholism but overcame it, thanks to Katherine.

 Bree puts her career first, alienating her friends at times and causing a rift between her and Orson.
-As revenge, Orson begins stealing - initially to punish people who he feels have been rude, and to hurt Bree.
+As revenge, Orson begins stealing, initially to punish people who he feels have been rude and to hurt Bree.
 Orson agrees to stop stealing, but when he is injured while attempting to rob an old woman (and indirectly causes Edie's death when she crashes her car into a telephone pole trying to avoid him) and tries to convince people that the old woman is senile, she decides she has had enough.
-She hires Karl Mayer as her divorce lawyer, who helps her stage a fake burglary so she can hide her precious/expensive assets in a storage unit and not risk losing them in the divorce proceedings.
+She hires Karl Mayer as her divorce lawyer, who helps her stage a fake burglary so she can hide her preciously expensive assets in a storage unit and not risk losing them in the divorce proceedings.
 However, Orson discovers her plan, threatening to send her to prison for insurance fraud unless she stays with him.
 Bree agrees reluctantly but shares a passionate kiss with Karl.